 We were guests at Tiaan’s Camp as Tiaan is looking for someone to help him start a new admin system and Janet’s just the person to do that.
 I got lucky as they decided she needed to visit him to check out the camp and discuss how Janet’s consultancy could run the project for him.
 Tiaan is a character.
 He was once a diplomat although you would never guess that in a game of Twenty Questions.
 Nor in game of One Hundred and Twenty Questions.

 He has a delightful accent, a mischievous laugh, speaks three languages fluently and has an amazing store of tales from brain surgery to government service to building in Botswana and Jakobsbaai on the Cape West Coast, to safaris, interesting guests, religion, Land Rovers (he’s afflicted with six of them), philosophy and fascinating animal stories.
+Maybe he does have a diplomatic side, but he keeps it well-camouflaged.

 He took us on a game drive in one of his Land Rovers and we didn’t even break down, so he could show us his knowledge of and love for his patch, the very southern end of the great Okavango Delta, just before the waters from Angola sink into the Kalahari sand for the very last time at Lake Xau.